 Occasionally a hot air balloon might drift by or the guinea fowl, who live on the farm, will be seen foraging nearby.

 We are now running 1 day workshops and 2 day residential courses with herbalist & shepherdess Kate Scott.
 The workshops range from foraging days, wellbeing & natural remedies to practical workshops in keeping sheep or chickens.
 The 2 day courses might include making your own natural skincare products or unique Christmas gifts to making tinctures, tonics & teas.
 You can also learn about regenerative farming techniques, planting trees and encouraging wildlife to you garden.
 Please click here for more information.

 We would like you to enjoy the farm if time allows.
 There are some easy walks, and all the fields have grass rides around them.
 We can give you a map of the different routes to follow; perhaps through the wildflower meadow by the river, or along the boundary of the farm, past ancients oaks, which was also the medieval hunting ground of King John, and on up the hill where you get a wonderful view of the chalk downlands that encircle us.
 You even see King Alfred's Tower on the Stourhead estate from the top.

 We farm with conservation in mind, always looking to improve the ground, with rich herbal leys, and minimal cultivation to ensure a good soil structure.
 As well as horses, which we keep for pleasure, we are building up a small flock of pedigree Dorset Down sheep.
-Because of the way we farm it is very likely that you would see much wildlife, including deer, hare and many different birds as well as many different butterflies in the summer.
+Because of the way we farm it is very likely that you would see much wildlife, including deer, hare and lots of different birds as well as many butterflies in the summer.